Fieldwork in the Laboratory

 An Archive Anarchy

-War kills everyone, even those who survive it.
-History shapes its own heroes, creating and destroying them by rendering them incapable of living without suffering in a society they have helped to form.
-Human societies advance – the living will achieve their ends, yet a death of a person, a tiny wisp swept away by history remains like an unanswered question, posing no threat but allowing us to see everything in a new light: history is tragic.Despite devoting most of his life to the military, of Soviet Army colonel Semyon Grinberg’s life only three months of information remains accessible.
-My father’s memories of a summer spent working for him as a student in Kiev.
-Being a retired militant, he told war stories, one of which was about the Hungarian Revolution of 1956.
+In Sartre’s words, war kills everyone, even those who survive it.
+History shapes its heroes, creating and destroying them by rendering them incapable of living without suffering in a society they have helped to form.
+Human societies advance – the living will achieve their ends, yet the death of a person, a tiny wisp swept away by history remains like an unanswered question, posing no threat but allowing us to see everything in a new light: history is tragic.

 1, 1, 1-2-1, HD video, 8”30’, 2020